ferreteleco/matlab-doc-generator/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README is intended to summarize the development of the DocGenerator application.

 ### What is this repository for? ###

-* Quick summary
+* This repository will be used mainly or development purposes, but also as a way to distribute the application it i'm able to make it work.
-* Version
+* 1.0 BETA
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
+* Summary of set up TBD
-* Configuration
+* Configuration TBD
-* Dependencies
+* Dependencies TBD
-* Database configuration
-* How to run tests
-* Deployment instructions
+* Deployment instructions TBD

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines

 ### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+* Andrés Ferreiro González
+* andres.ferreiro.glez@gmail.com